-More detail on the work of Scrutiny can be found in the Scrutiny Annual Report, the 2018/19 report can be found online and the 2019/20 report will be published in July 2020.
+More detail on the work of Scrutiny can be found in the Scrutiny Annual Report.
+The 2019/20 report can be found online.

 17. Ensuring that assurance arrangements conform with the governance requirements of the CIPFA Statement on the Role of the Head of Internal Audit (2010) and, where they do not, explain why and how they deliver the same impact